lloydsargent/Raspberry-Pico2-Qemu/README.md

 ## What to Expect

-Basically, it acts a lot like the Raspberry Pi RP2350 which is based off the Cortex-M33 that is part the QEMU code base.
+Basically, it acts a lot like the Raspberry Pi Pico2 using the RP2350 processor (which is based off the Cortex-M33 that is part the QEMU code base).
 The only major changes in this are the number of interrupts and memory size for the Pico2.

 > ⚠️ **You have been warned**  I really don't know the insides of the Qemu architecture.
 >